Gigolino2001/Food/README.md

    - Name Section ✔
    - Add a new Section ✔
    - Add Client class 🔜
-   - Add Food class ✔
+   - Add Product class ✔
+   - Show Products ✔
-   - Add food list for clients 🔜
+   - Add a Product list for clients 🔜
-   - Searching for food with hash table 🔜
+   - Searching for products with hash table 🔜
    - Show Sections by alphabetical order ✔

 **Future functionalities will be added.
 Feel free to post your ideas !** 😃